fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 #### Exercise 9.19

-Addition of a diary entry in now very error prone since user can type anything to the input fields.
+Addition of a diary entry is now very error prone since user can type anything to the input fields.
 The situation must be improved.

 Modify the input form so that the date is set with a HTML [date](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date) input element, and the weather and visibility are set with HTML [radio buttons](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio).
 We have already used radio buttons in [part 6](/en/part6/many_reducers#store-with-complex-state), that material may or may not be useful...